alapanme/Playwright-Automation/readme.md

 # How to Start
 1. Clone the project
-2. `npm i` - Install all the dependencies
+2. Run `npm i` to install all the dependencies
 3. Run `npx playwright test` to execute the tests

 # Articles on Playwright